Whip up a batch of these Zucchini Bread Breakfast Cookies to tuck into lunch boxes or for a quick and healthy breakfast on the go.

 Watch the Zucchini Bread Breakfast Cookies Video Tutorial:

-Thankfully they’re easy enough to make with a needy two month old
+Thankfully they’re easy enough to make with a needy two month old in tow!

 How to Make Healthy Breakfast Cookies: